 CompoBus/S I/O Link Units are connected to the CP1L CPU Unit.
-For CP1L M-type CPU Units, up to three Units can be connected, including any other Expansion Units and Expansion I/O Units that are also connected.
+For CP1L M-type CPU Units, up to three Units can be connected, including any other Expansion Units and Expansion I/O Units.
 The Units can be connected in any order from the CPU Unit.
+For CP1L L-type CPU Units, one Unit can be connected.